Flymo Glider Compact 330AX Lawnmower Review

 As a unique design, the 330AX combines a hover mower with a collection system.
 However, this creates a unit that’s far heavier than the traditional hover mower.
 Case in point, the Charles Bentley Electric Hover Mower is under 5 kg and costs half the price.

 It does feature a super powerful motor, which provides plenty of power.
 Changing the cutting height is easy but again we’d like to see a wider range of heights available.

-While affordable, given the choice, we’d buy the Charles Bentley or the Flymo TurboLite 400 Electric Hover Lawn Mower.
-While neither collects trimmings, we’d also invest in a garden vacuum to tidy cuttings and other debris.
+While affordable, given the choice, we’d buy the Flymo TurboLite 400 Electric Hover Lawn Mower.
+As it doesn’t collects trimmings, we’d also invest in a garden vacuum to tidy cuttings and other debris.

 The idea of buying two units rather than one might not appeal.
 However, you should be able to get change from £100 and select two lightweight products that are built for longevity and offer a level of flexibility that the 330AX doesn’t.

 The Flymo Glider Compact 330AX Lawnmower scores 6/10.
 We’d advise looking at other Flymo products or hover mowers.